romancow/img-resizer/README.md

 - 📦 Generate a source code zip archive
 - 🗃️ Create a standalone HTML file with inlined CSS/JS
 - 📋 Include detailed release notes with features and usage instructions

+When you publish the release, it will automatically:
+- 🌐 Deploy the latest version to GitHub Pages
+- 🔄 Update the live demo at https://romancow.github.io/img-resizer/

 ## 🛠️ Development